-Our dentists, Dr. Harbin and Dr. Kempton, and dental team are trained to help you eliminate dental obstacles that prevent you from getting a good night’s sleep.
+Our dentist, Dr. Harbin, and dental team are trained to help you eliminate dental obstacles that prevent you from getting a good night’s sleep.
 We know that quality sleep ultimately means improved wellness for an optimized lifestyle and less chronic disease.

 Good sleep habits are an important part of wellness and longevity.
 Most adults require about 7 hours of quality sleep to retain a healthy system.